Written by Yoppie

 Black blood can look a little alarming, but it doesn’t always mean there’s anything wrong.
 This is usually just very old blood that has taken a long time to pass through your system, and therefore has oxidised to the degree that it has turned black - this can look similar to coffee grounds in appearance.

 Period blood can take on a pink tint when it mixes with cervical fluid, which can sometimes happen at the start or end of your period as your discharge changes and dilutes the blood.
-If you take hormonal birth control like the combined or progesterone only pill, you may notice some spotting or pink-stained discharge at other times of your cycle.
-It can be a bit of a nuisance, and if you have been taking the contraception for more than 3 months and it is still happening, do get checked out.
+If you use hormonal birth control such as the pill or the implant, you may notice some spotting or pink-stained discharge at other times of your cycle.
+It can be a bit of a nuisance, and typically settles after you have been taking the contraception for more than 3 months, however if it is bothersome, speak with your doctor or sexual health clinic.

 Orange blood?!
 Yup.
 Probably the rarest of the colours, and not one that gets talked about a lot.
 Just as blood can mix with cervical fluid and appear pink, if you have an infection in the vagina it can mix with the coloured discharge and even look orange.
 Possible infections include bacterial vaginosis, or sexually transmitted diseases like chlamydia.
 If you also notice bad smelling discharge or vaginal itching alongside orange period blood, you should discuss your symptoms with your doctor to make sure everything is as it should be.